feature-image

 “I just see a lot of clowning…you gotta be a little more serious about the game,” former Giants player Bob Brenly told hosts Murph & Markus on KNBR radio.

-The biggest mistake happened in the seventh inning with the Giants down 4-0.
-Shortstop Willy Adames was chatting and laughing with Mookie Betts during the at-bat.
-Seconds later, he completely lost track of the outs.
 After Adames and Matt Chapman hit singles, Drew Gilbert hit a fly ball.
 Instead of waiting to see if it was caught, Adames just ran, turning the play into an easy double play.
+Adames’ lapse cost the Giants a crucial scoring chance.
+Brenly saw it immediately.

-“I saw Adames get picked off second base after goofing with Betts the entire at-bat,” the veteran broadcaster said, using the term loosely to describe the double play.
+“I saw Adames get picked off second base after goofing with Betts the entire at-bat,” the veteran broadcaster noted, using the term loosely to describe the double play.
 “I see a few guys on your roster that maybe aren’t totally plugged in when the game starts.”

 Robert Earl Brenly is one of the most respected Giants players who spent eight seasons with the club.
 He was an All-Star and MVP, then won a World Series managing Arizona.
 His voice matters.
 Furthermore, Brenly has a long history of criticizing modern players.
-In 2019, he sparked backlash by complaining on-air that Fernando Tatis Jr. would run faster if he took off his heavy gold chains.

 He is questioning the Giants’ mindset now because Willy Adames’ mistake is not an isolated event.
 It highlights a season-long frustration with the team’s focus.

-Brenly’s criticism echoes A growing MLB debate
+Brenly’s criticism echoes a growing MLB debate

 MLB banned fraternizing after the 1919 game-fixing scandal.
 Players faced fines from franchise presidents for joking with rivals.